-1.1 This report outlines the results of the second round of consultation as requested at ETS Committee on the 21st July 2022 for the Tranche 2 Active Travel Funded A259 Walking, Cycling and Accessibility Improvement Scheme.
-This report also presents the detailed scheme design as informed by the consultation.
+1.1 This report outlines the results of the Traffic Regulation Order consultation as required for alterations to the Public Highway in order to implement the Active Travel Funded A259 Walking, Cycling and Accessibility Improvement Scheme that was previously approved at ETS committee on the 15th March 2022.
+This report also presents the responses we received from the consultation.

 1.2 Central government released their ‘Gear Change’ vision document in July 2020 which sets out the national ambition to make walking and cycling the natural choice for short journeys, or as part of a longer journey.
 Accompanying this is Local Transport Note 1/20 (LTN 1/20) which sets out a step change in how Local Authorities must deliver cycling improvements.
 These policy documents have been utilised when designing the proposed improvements.

-3.2 Locally, the new Local Transport Plan 5 (LTP5) is being developed and has been presented at this ETS committee with objectives to support access around the City more safely, sustainably, and easily.
+3.3 Locally, the new Local Transport Plan 5 (LTP5) contains objectives to support access around the city more safely, sustainably and easily.
 One of the key principles is shifting how people travel – broadly prioritising walking and cycling for shorter journeys and public transport for longer journeys.
 The Local Cycling and Walking Infrastructure Plan (LCWIP) is also in development and identifies high priority strategic routes in the city for improvement, including all the routes being taken forward in the Active Travel Fund such as the A259.
 The LCWIP will strategically set out a network for active travel improvements in the city and will assist the Council in seeking funding for improvements.

-3.3 In addition, the Council has committed to being net carbon neutral by 2030, the Carbon Neutral Programme identifies the transport sector for the largest share of the required cut in carbon emissions in the City and includes a key action to develop a public realm which enables active travel.
+3.4 In addition, the Council has committed to being net carbon neutral by 2030, the Carbon Neutral Program identifies the transport sector for the largest share of the required cut in carbon emissions in the City and includes a key action to develop a public realm which enables active travel.

-3.4 The citizens’ Climate Assembly, held in autumn 2020, noted a representative group of residents’ own recommendations for improvement.
-These included ‘cyclists should be prioritised over cars through well-designed cycle networks that are safe and practical for day-to-day use as well as leisure’ and the ‘creation of healthier low traffic/pedestrianised communities’.
+3.5 The citizens’ Climate Assembly, held in autumn 2020, noted a representative group of residents’ own recommendations for improvement.
+These included ‘cyclists should be prioritised over cars through well designed cycle networks that are safe and practical for day-to-day use as well as leisure’ and the ‘creation of healthier low traffic/pedestrianised communities’

-3.5 The A259 scheme was originally consulted on in February 2021 and the results of this were brought to the ETS committee in July 2021.
-Members requested a further consultation on the detailed design of this scheme, which was subsequently conducted between November 2021 to January 2022, for which the result are outlined below.
+3.6 The A259 scheme was originally consulted on in February 2021 and the results of this were brought to the ETS committee in July 2021.
+Members requested a further consultation on the detailed design of this scheme, which was subsequently conducted between November 2021 to January 2022 and the results are outlined below.

 · Reallocation of a general lane of traffic to form the extension of the westbound cycle lane on the A259, with cyclists separated from motor vehicles from Fourth Avenue to Wharf Road.

-· Removal of the bus stop at Langdale Gardens
+· Removal of the bus stop at Westbourne Villas South

 · Introduction of a Bus Boarder Hybrid Solution at bus stops along the route.